Zhitomir region overview

 Zhitomir is believed to date from the 9th century, but the first record is from 1240, when it was sacked by the Tatars.

 Until 1795, this area, known as Volhynia, was the part of the Polish-Lithuanian Commonwealth.
 After the partition of this state, it became the part of the Russian Empire.
 Volyn (Iziaslav) province was formed, with the center in Zhitomir city (since 1804).

 In 1921, the western part of Volyn province passed to Poland, while the eastern part remained in the Ukrainian SSR.

 In 1925, all provinces of the Ukrainian SSR were abolished.
 In 1932, first oblasts were formed.
 Today’s Zhitomir oblast was formed from the western areas of Kiev oblast on September 22, 1937.

 For long a major trade focus and a seat of provincial government, today, Zhitomir region is an important junction where the main rail and road routes westward from Kiev are crossed by north-south routes.

 Musical instruments, notably accordions, are a specialty of the province.

-It is a place where outstanding personalities lived and worked: writers Honore de Balzac, Mikhail Kotsyubinsky and Alexander Kuprin, play writer Ivan Kocherga and producers Alexander Dovzhenko, Timofey Levchuk, outstanding Ukrainian poet and translator Boris Ten.
+It is a place where outstanding personalities lived and worked: writers Honore de Balzac, Mikhail Kotsyubinsky and Alexander Kuprin, play writer Ivan Kocherga, producers Alexander Dovzhenko, Timofey Levchuk, Ukrainian poet and translator Boris Ten.